margarita26/pick-for-me/README.md

 - Use emotion styled components for styling
 - Use expo-location to get geolocation of the device (when enabled)
 - Implement GraphQl queries to get data from Yelp GraphQL endpoints
+- THE ULTIMATE GOAL: publish to apple store